posted 2017 Oct by

-More and more people are discovering this natural detoxification practice of dry brushing is also an effective physical exfoliator, sloughing away dead skin to reveal smoother and more radiant skin.
+More and more people are discovering this natural detoxification practice of dry brushing and enjoying the benefits.

 Included with our Sisal and Hand-held Jute Brushes are a set of easy to follow instructions.
 Starting at the feet, up the legs then up the back and the arms.
 Followed by circular motion around the stomach area, and over the breast and armpit area towards the heart and chest area where the lymph system drains.